This is a living document and should be interpreted as such. Things might change 🎲!

-- I will try to book focus time in my calendar as to have unobstructed time to do deep work and make sure you can book appointments for when I am available.
+- I will try to book focus time in my calendar to have unobstructed time to do deep work and make sure you can book appointments for when I am available.

-- I appreciate meetings happening close to each other so that I’ll not have occasional meetings throughout the day.
+- I appreciate meetings happening relatively close to each other so that I’ll not have occasional meetings throughout the day.

 - This enables me to have a hybrid maker/manager schedule where a part of the day is up to me to fill in with either large or small blocks and another is dedicated to more frequent context switching.

 - Preferable is to have a minimum of 5 min between meetings, also see “speedy meetings” setting in your Google Calendar.